-Multi-capable air transportation Airmen keep the mission moving at GTMO
+Multi-capable Air Transportation Airmen keep the mission moving at GTMO

 “We arrived on short-notice orders with minimal information, yet quickly adapted to the mission on the ground,” Otovo said.
 “Without prior notice, we were required to perform tasks outside our career field to include aircraft marshalling, prepping the airfield, securing equipment and recently learning to fight fires.
 Our flexibility allowed us to successfully support the mission from day one.”

-A key part of that success means fostering a multicable Airmen mindset.
+A key part of that success means fostering a multi-capable Airman mindset .
 As the team lead, Otovo ensures his Airmen receive the training they need to effectively support the JTF-SG.

-The Port Dawgs participated in aircraft fire-extinguisher training with the Guantanamo Bay Fire Department, an exercise not usually required for aerial porters.
+The Port Dawgs participated in aircraft fire-extinguisher training with the Naval Station Guantanamo Bay Fire and Emergency Service s, an exercise not usually required for aerial porters.
 However, when operating in an expeditionary environment, a multi-capable Airmen can make all the difference in an emergency situation.

 As part of their multi-capable training, the team learned how to identify and properly use flight line fire extinguishers on various types of fires.
-They also received instruction on the nomenclature and functions of firefighting systems used by the Guantanamo Bay Fire Department.
+They also received instruction on the mechanisms and functions of firefighting systems used by the fire department.

-“I think that training boosted my confidence in being helpful during an emergency,” said Senior Airman Christian Canales, an aerial porter assigned to Joint Task Force Southern Guard.
+“I think that training boosted my confidence in being helpful during an emergency,” said U.S. Air Force Senior Airman Christian Canales, an aerial porter assigned to Joint Task Force Southern Guard.
 “While I’m not a qualified firefighter, I’m able to mitigate additional risks.”

 Canales said one of the most memorable aspects of the deployment has been working as part of a small, diverse team of six, a stark contrast to traditional aerial port operations which typically divide specialized work among multiple flights of 12 to 50 Airmen.